The Stanford Center for Human and Planetary Health advances solutions that improve both health and sustainability.

 For too long, we have treated nature as an inexhaustible resource.
 As a result, humanity faces a health crisis of planetary dimensions.
 Unsustainable food systems, global warming, natural disasters, pollution, and biodiversity loss are impacting our lives and the natural systems that we depend on.
 Those least responsible for these crises are hit worst and first.

-Bringing together environmental science, medicine, public health, law, and other disciplines, the Initiative is driving breakthroughs that change policy and business practices, and is preparing the next generation of leaders to accelerate this critical work.
+Bringing together environmental science, medicine, public health, law, and other disciplines, the Center is driving breakthroughs that change policy and business practices, and is preparing the next generation of leaders to accelerate this critical work.

 Recent News